apache/solr-sandbox/ENCRYPTION.md

 ## Encryption Algorithm

 This encryption module implements AES-CTR.

+Rationale about the choice of the CTR-Mode:
+- simple, efficient, random-access.
+- adapted to Lucene immutable index files.
+- file integrity and error detection checks are verified by Lucene checksums.
+- nonce-misuse resistance is implemented by building a secure random IV.
+- used in combination with a strong AES cipher.

+The random IV is composed of 5 bytes for the CTR counter, supporting up to 17 TB per file, and 11 bytes for the random nonce.

 AES-CTR compared to AES-XTS:
 Lucene produces read-only files per index segment.
 Since we have a new random IV per file, we don't repeat the same AES